manish5476/java-script/README.md

 # java-script
-Here I am goinf to put all the java-script program i write
+Here I am going to put all the java-script program i write